alac/alac.github.io/_posts/2015-3-14-the-upsides-of-final-fantasy-xiii.md

 ---
 layout: default_post
-title: "The Upsides of Final Fantasy XIII: One Engine, Erratic Approaches"
+title: "The Evolution of Final Fantasy XIII: Three Systems, One Plot"
 ---

 After watching the E3 trailer for Final Fantasy XIII, my first response was "Okay, I'm buying a PS3... when I have the money".
 Flash forward 9 years: Final Fantasy XIII and it's sequels came out to lukewarm reviews, and made everyone question what it meant to be "Final Fantasy".